saltysimulations/discord-bot/docs/CONTRIBUTING.md

 - Every line of code should be written profesionally and clearly
 - Before creating a PR proofread your work and make sure it is ready for review
-- Create your commands in the category relative to the command
+- Create your commands in the category relevant to the command
 - Test your build locally before submitting anything for review

 # Writing Guidelines